Luscii Android SDK

 Remove

-, pass it toauthenticate
+patientApiKeyfromLusciiConfiguration, pass it toauthenticateinstead0.4.1

 Add sources jar for Kotlin docs in IDE